-The People and Experience team knew from our engagement surveys that CAmpers (our name for employees, short for Culture Amp-ers) were starting to feel the strain of being disconnected.
-We were seeing lower favorable responses in answer to the question “we collaborate well across organizational boundaries (Group, Team, geography, etc) to get the job done,” along with comments that people felt “siloed geographically.”
+The People and Experience team knew from our engagement surveys that Campers (our name for employees, short for Culture Amp-ers) were starting to feel the strain of being disconnected.
+We were seeing lower favorable responses in answer to the employee engagement survey question “We collaborate well across organizational boundaries (Group, Team, geography, etc) to get the job done,” along with comments that people felt “siloed geographically.”

-As People Operations Manager, CAmpers came to me and expressed that they lacked an understanding of who was joining or where.
-They told me they felt disconnected from CAmpers in other offices.
+As Senior People Operations Manager, Campers came to me and expressed that they lacked an understanding of who was joining or where.
 Myself, along with team members from our Customer and Insights teams, brainstormed elaborate ways of matching people up to have lunch together, but stalled on the execution.
 It wasn’t just about finding a solution to match people within the same location, but across the world.

-Have a Donut
+The solution: Have a Donut

 The solution came to us by happenstance in the form of a Slackbot called Donut.
 One of Donut’s founders, Dan Manian, met our Director of Customer Success, Steve Hopkins, at an event celebrating the launch of our diversity and inclusion survey.
-Not long after, Steve and I were discussing some challenges in our global onboarding process, and he suggested I meet with Dan to talk about Donut.
+Not long after, Steve and I were discussing our global onboarding process, and he suggested I meet with Dan to talk about Donut.

-Donut enables us to pair up CAmpers within Slack and allow them to schedule an outing for themselves, be it in person or virtually.
-We introduced Donut as an experiment and invited CAmpers to participate, with an offer to pay up to $10 per pair for coffee or snack.
-We also asked them to document their meeting with a photo and blurb of what they talked about.
-These photos are shared within a dedicated Slack channel which we’ve named, “camper coffee lottery.”
+Donut enables us to pair up Campers within Slack and allow them to schedule an outing for themselves, be it in person or virtually.
+We introduced Donut as an experiment and invited Campers to participate, with an offer to pay up to $10 per pair for coffee or snack.
+We later learned that the $10 reimbursement wasn’t a necessary incentive, as most participants don’t submit an expense.

 Our team assumed that people wouldn’t have too hard of a time striking up a conversation, but we provided some talking points to get things started like - “If you could abolish one piece of modern technology, what would it be and why?” and “What were you doing before you joined Culture Amp?”
 We also provided some conversation starters related to work, but our aim was to provide a context where people weren’t expected to talk about work.
 The focus was to foster a sense of connectedness.

-Getting to know fellow CAmpers
+Getting to know fellow Campers

-Given the CAmper Coffee Lottery’s success, we’re now testing ways to harness the power of Donut for onboarding new CAmpers.
-Still in the pilot stage, we’re working on using Donut to match new CAmpers during their first few weeks on the job with people in different roles throughout the company.
+Given the Camper Coffee Lottery’s success, we’re now testing ways to harness the power of Donut for onboarding new Campers.
+Still in the pilot stage, we’re working on using Donut to match new Campers during their first few weeks on the job with people in different roles throughout the company.
 This acclimates our new starters to how our teams work, who does what, where they are, and orients them to our company as a whole.

-What started as an experiment is now a sustainable program that connects CAmpers across offices.
+What started as an experiment is now a sustainable program that connects Campers across offices.
 We're looking forward to continuing our Donut meeting tradition and further building a sense of connectedness across offices.